chuckyang123/tp/docs/DeveloperGuide.md

 2. `AddressBookParser` creates a `MarkHomeworkCommandParser` to parse the command arguments.
 3. `MarkHomeworkCommandParser` validates and parses the NUSNET ID, assignment ID, and status.
 4. A `MarkHomeworkCommand` object is created and executed.
-5. Before execution, the current state is committed for undo/redo functionality.
-6. `MarkHomeworkCommand` checks whether the specified homework exists for the student.
+5.`MarkHomeworkCommand` checks whether the specified homework exists for the student.
-7. If found, the homework’s status is updated to the new value.
+6. If found, the homework’s status is updated to the new value.
-8. The updated address book is saved to storage.
+7. The updated address book is saved to storage.

 --------------------------------------------------------------------------------------------------------------------